tiannuo-yang/tiannuo-yang.github.io/index.md

 [Parallel and Distributed Software Technology Lab](https://nbjl.nankai.edu.cn/)
 [College of Computer Science](https://encc.nankai.edu.cn/), [Nankai University](https://en.nankai.edu.cn/)

-📫 <tiannuo_yang@126.com>
+Email: <tiannuo_yang@126.com>

-🆕 **Submitted** a working paper about [*optimization model under integrated passenger and freight transportation*](https://github.com/tiannuo-yang/G-VRP-IPD-TW) to Elsevier.
+🆕 07/2022 **Submitted** a working paper about [*optimization model under integrated passenger and freight transportation*](https://github.com/tiannuo-yang/G-VRP-IPD-TW) to Elsevier.
+🆕 06/2022 **Graduated** officially from University of Science and Technology Beijing😊.

 ---
 #### BRIEF INTRO
-Tiannuo Yang is currently a master student of Computer Science at Nankai University, Tianjin, China.
-His research interests include Transportation Scheduling, Modeling Optimization and Resource Management in Computer Systems.
-He received the BMgmt degree in Information Management and Information System from University of Science and Technology Beijing, China.
+I am currently a master student of Computer Science at Nankai University (NKU) with Assoc Prof. [Yusen Li](https://liyusen-nku.github.io/) as my advisor.
+My research interest lies in **learning approaches in computer systems** in general.
+Particularly, I am recently focusing on **Collaborative Auto-Tuning and Resource Allocation** for complex applications.
+My research aims to design effective and autonomic architecture based on bandit related algorithm and provide extensive tradeoff for resource utilization and performance.
+Before joining NKU, I received the BMgmt degree in Information Management and Information System from University of Science and Technology Beijing (USTB).
+My graduation thesis on vehicle routing problems was further revised and submitted to Elsevier.
+I also participated in an one-year research project (i.e., Coordination and Optimization of Complex Systems Based on Deep Learning) in University of Chinese Academy of Sciences (UCAS) and studied data-driven time-dependent vehicle routing problems (advised by Prof. [Guanghui Zhou](https://people.ucas.ac.cn/~zhouguanghui)).

 <!-- https://www.cs.purdue.edu/homes/choi293/index.html -->